 When your children reach their teenage years, they’ll be ready to learn some even more advanced lessons about entrepreneurship.
 Lessons which can be learned through a collaborative real estate investment with their old man or old lady.

 Make them a junior partner, and have them put some of their own money in the investment.
-Go out shopping for the investment property together, and whenever possible encourage them to demonstrate what they’ve learned.
+Go out shopping for the investment property together, forecast cash flow together, calculate CapEx, review needed repairs.
+Whenever possible ask them to demonstrate what they’ve learned.

 And when the profit comes, make sure they see at least a fair share of it, and maybe a little more.